 The fourth step in the Design Thinking process is all about experimentation and turning ideas into tangible products.
 A prototype is basically a scaled-down version of the product which incorporates the potential solutions identified in the previous stages.
 This step is key in putting each solution to the test and highlighting any constraints and flaws.
 Throughout the prototype stage, the proposed solutions may be accepted, improved, redesigned or rejected depending on how they fare in prototype form.

-3. What is the value of Design Thinking?
+3. What is the purpose of Design Thinking?

 Now we know more about how Design Thinking works, let’s consider why it matters.
 There are many benefits of using a Design Thinking approach — be it in a business, educational, personal or social context.